easyt0re/piecewiseLinearModel/README.md

 the other sensing torque (t instead of tt) was supposed to be the combination of all torques, which was not useful in this case

+## the test were carried out and results were noted
+the input of this case (*actuationTAU.slx*) was capable of spin one or more joints with constant angular acc

+originally, constant speed was also intended but later found no use and then stopped

+manually dis/connecting the structure and the actuation was needed in the *slx*

+added *IJCmomentOfInertia.m* as a dedicated script for this test

+chose actuated joint and acceleration in the script

+usage of the script with the *slx*: choose one joint, acc in the script; connect the corresponding ports; run script

+it's verified that at different acceleration, torque over acc was a constant, which in this case was considered "equivalent moment of inertia"

+the numbers were far away from what previously calculated in *indeJointControl.m*, which could potentially improve the performance of the controllers

+further tests with IJC from the new params would be the next step

 # 20180820
 ## modified *indeJointControlModel.slx* to test some theories to overcome previous problems